CyVerse-learning-materials/container_camp_workshop_2019/instructions_reporting/instructors.rst

 **Coordinating Web site work**

-Please create a pull request as soon as you start editing something, rather than waiting!
+Please create a pull request (PR) as soon as you start editing something, rather than waiting!
 That way you can tell others what you're working on.

 You could/should also mention it on Slack in the "cc-leads" channel.